Trevin-Small/Community-Crag/README.md

 Open source and free of charge.
 Keep climbing fun!

-Built with HTML, CSS, Javascript, Webpack, and Firebase/Firestore for hosting & database.
+Built with HTML, CSS, Javascript, Webpack, Firebase/Firestore for site database and hosting, as well as Google cloud storage for image hosting.

 [Community Crag](https://communitycrag.com)